Pyramids of Giza History | Construction, Timeline & More

 • 1838: Sarcophagus of the Pharaoh Menkaure sinks with the ship Beatrice on the way to Great Britain

-• 1914–18: During World War I, the Giza complex was a barracks for allied troops
+• 1914–18: During World War I, the Giza complex was a barracks for Allied troops

 • 1931–32: Excavations and restoration of the Great Sphinx by Émile Baraize